Histology-Biospecimen Resources & Molecular Analysis

 The Biospecimen Resource and Molecular Analysis (BRAMA) Facility works with surgeons and pathologists at Baystate Medical Center to acquire tissues needed for research.
-There is currently a bank of over 200 normal breast tissues with associated interview data as well as data and specimens (blood and tissue) from breast cancer patients who are enrolled in the Rays of Hope Breast Research Registry.
+BRAMA currently has a bank of over 200 normal breast tissues with associated interview data as well as data and specimens (blood and tissue) from breast cancer patients who are enrolled in the Rays of Hope Breast Research Registry.
+Occasionally breast tumor specimens are provided and fixed, frozen and processed for organoid culture.
+The facility also coordinates the collection of ovarian tumor tissues with matching blood.
+These tumors are also formalin fixed paraffin embedded, snap frozen and frozen in DMSO as organoids.
 Collections are ongoing to support fresh tissue needs.
-We hope to expand collections to several other tissue types in the next year depending on investigator requirements.
+Depending on investigator requirements there is potential for specific treatments (i.e. explant cultures) and to expand to several other tissue types.

 The histology core in the BRAMA facility has the capability to process and paraffin embed human, animal and plant tissues, section fixed or frozen tissues, as well as perform histological analyses.

 - Immunohistochemical analysis using a Dako autoimmunostainer allows for larger batch staining with antibodies in a controlled fashion.

 - Isolation and analysis of specific cell populations in fixed and frozen tissues using a laser capture micro-dissection.\